 It’s not just patients, families, and the public at large that hold unproductive ideas about treatments, even therapists hold stigmas against clinically proven treatment modalities.
 Many therapists relate to their craft as more of an art than a science and are resistant to learning and implementing clinically proven therapies such as CBT.
 This can lead to very messy experiences for clients, who, for example, pay over $60,000 for inpatient treatment to end up not actually receiving relevant treatment techniques and protocols for their diagnosis.

-The stigma against treatment for mental illness often comes down to variations of these two beliefs:
+The stigma against treatment for mental illness often comes down to variations of two beliefs

 1. Mental illness is a social construct, and all treatment is a vast marketing conspiracy

 People who share this belief often cite tribal or non-western societies, asking why they neither have names nor, seemingly, issues with mental illness in their communities.
 An example of this is seen from the modern Shaman, Malidome Some, who describes how for his people of the Dagara tribe, the onset of mental illness is good news; a sign a healer is being born.
 There is a sense that because other parts of the world don’t describe mental illness, our experience of it must be a sign of a sick society.
 This belief places the burden of treatment on progressive social change and leaves mentally ill individuals with very few options other than to move to a new culture (which is generally not an option) or to relate to themselves as fundamentally wronged, oppressed, and alienated from their culture.
 Even if this is true, neither of these options tends to be helpful for someone going through a potentially chaotic and terrifying experience during the onset of mental illness.